passcod/in-the-pale-darkness-of-dawn/main.md

 Stormtrooper front by an entire unit.
 That it was considered 'up there' in the informal ranking was but a pleasant bonus.

+In this particular case, Kylo also wanted to have this serve as a lesson and primer on cartographic systems for his new Knight, as well as a small test on paying attention: he'd question the young recruit during training on details talked about here.

 "Certainly, Master Kylo.
 The